 - Ideal if you’re looking for a traditional approach to lending

-- Consequences of not making payments can lead to foreclosure repossession of your home
+- The consequences of not making payments can lead to foreclosure or repossession of your home

 - Very stringent payment processes

 Home equity loans have several different approaches, however, getting a home equity loan will be entirely on you.
 Your roofing contractor isn’t going to help you secure this loan.
 You’ll need to first speak with your mortgage company which will likely be able to offer some type of option.

 To compare some different options, you can also reach out to local banks or other financial institutions about their policies.
 These can vary so try to ask around for the best option that fits your needs.

 3. Personal Bank Loan Or Line of Credit

 Some homeowners look to get a personal loan or line of credit from a local bank or credit union.
 However, it can be difficult to know the difference between a personal bank loan and a line of credit.
 The main difference between the two is how you get the money and then how you repay said money.
 A loan is a lump sum of money repaid over a fixed term, whereas a line of credit is a revolving account that lets borrowers draw, repay, and redraw from available funds.
 While both are viable options for homeowners looking into financing for roof projects, loans are typically the better option.